Open Data Center - Databases

 The Centralized Master Bidders List is a master database used by State of Texas purchasing entities to develop a mailing list for vendors to receive bids based on the products or services they can provide to the State of Texas.
 Manufacturers, suppliers, and other vendors wishing to furnish materials, equipment, supplies, and services to the state register for the CMBL to receive bidding opportunities.
 Search the state database for CMBL vendors.

-Use the Certificate of Account Status search to determine whether a taxable entity doing business in Texas is in good standing with its franchise tax reports and payments.
-A Certificate of Account Status may be required in order to conduct real estate or financial transactions.
+Use the Franchise Tax Account Status search to determine whether a taxable entity doing business in Texas is in good standing with its franchise tax reports and payments.
+A Franchise Tax Account Status may be required in order to conduct real estate or financial transactions.
 You will be able to print a certificate from this site.

 The Texas Comptroller of Public Accounts (CPA) is the state's financial hub.
 The agency serves as our state's chief tax collector, accountant, revenue estimator and treasurer.
 Search for current job opportunities at CPA.